97

 Dollhouse Tip

-You can use superfood powders to color your dough or you can use vegan gel food coloring.
+I've used superfood powders or gel colors to color the dough.
 If you use gel colors, it’s easiest to mix them in with the water.

-Measure or weigh 1 ¼ cups (175 grams) flour, ¾ teaspoon pink sea salt (or any salt), and 1 teaspoon activated charcoal powder if one of your colors is black.
+Measure or weigh 1 ¼ cups (175 grams) flour, ¾ teaspoon (3g) pink sea salt (or any salt), and 1 teaspoon (1-2g) activated charcoal powder.
 Black is the only color that only needs a teaspoon of powder.
 If you’re trying to use superfood powders to make other colors, I recommend using 2-3 teaspoons, depending on the color.

 Combine the dry ingredients with the wet ingredients in the bowl of a stand mixer fitted with the dough hook.